dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 Claude-instant can analyze and work with long sections of books, code, documents, transcripts, and more.

 For builders, Claude-instant can handle the most context: 100k tokens, or about 175 pages of text.

+### What are things to ask @mistral?

+Mistral-7B-instruct is a state-of-the-art 7.3 billion parameter language model.
+Mistral is a base model, proficient in various English language tasks.

 ### What data do the assistants have access to?